-A questionnaire was prepared on "Trends in the relationship between the relationship between the impact of evaluation and follow-up and the level of administrative transparency in the Palestinian universities in Gaza Strip".
-The scale 1-10 was used so that the closer the degree of 10 to the high approval of what is stated in the statement and vice versa.
+A questionnaire was prepared on the "reality of the relationship between internal control components and administrative transparency in Palestinian universities in Gaza Strip".
+The scale 1-10 has been used so that the closer the degree of 10 is to the high approval of what is stated in the phrase and vice versa.